zwave-js/zwave-js-ui/docs/usage/setup.md

 ## Disable Gateway

-Enable this to use ZWavejs2Mqtt as only a Control Panel
+Enable this to use zwave-js-ui as only a Control Panel

 ## MQTT